moxiaoran/Blog/content/Resume.md

 ### Modeling

-Able to apply sophisticated mathematics to understanding data.
-Proficient in the modern machine learning toolkit, including supervised and unsupervised learning techniques.
-Also have basic understanding of other common technically analsis toolkit such as survival analysis and time series analysis.
+Able to apply statistical techniques and modeling skills to analyze real word messy dataset.
+Able to use modern machine learning toolkit, including supervised and unsupervised learning techniques.
+Also, have a basic understanding of other common technically analysis toolkits such as survival analysis and time series analysis.

 ## Skills and Tools